 Your primary residence is fundamentally different in several ways from assets such as stocks, bonds and investment real estate that are traditionally included in an investment portfolio.
 One difference is that your primary residence typically lacks the regular income component associated with other investments.

-Another is that your home represents a large sum of money tied up in one financial asset.
+Another is that your home represents a largely illiquid sum of money tied up in one financial asset.
 You can’t easily rebalance a portfolio by selling off a portion of your home if it is appreciating faster than your other assets.
 Conversely, you shouldn’t buy a bigger house than you need because you arbitrarily determine that your house should be a certain percentage of your portfolio.

-Factoring Your Home Into Your Retirement Plans
+Factoring Your Home Into Your Financial and Retirement Plans

-This leads into the second question we started with: How does home ownership factor into an overall financial and retirement plan?
+This leads into the second question we started with.
+How does home ownership factor into an overall financial and retirement plan?

 There is no one size fits all answer to this question.
 There are many opportunities to use home ownership as part of an overall financial and retirement plan.